chickenchuck/icDispenser-embedded/README.md

 - INT0 (interrupt 0): connected to dispenser limit switch for knowing when to stop homing dispenser
 - INT1 (interrupt 1): connected to selector limit switch for keeping track of its position
 - USART0: serial communications with master device
-- TWI (I2C): for communications with MPU6050 accelerometer

 ### Serial commands
 - E: enables selector motor (hold position)